London Transport Museum explores the heritage of London and its transport system over the last 200 years.

 Here are some frequently asked questions about the Historical Transport Museum in London.

-Yes, the ticket is an annual pass.
-It means you get unlimited daytime entry to the Museum for the whole year from the purchase date.
+All tickets to the London Transport Museum are also considered as annual passes.
+It means you get unlimited daytime entry to the museum for the whole year from the purchase date.

 Yes, the museum has many family-friendly exhibits and activities, including a play zone for children up to 7 years.
 There are interactive displays and hands-on experiences that make it ideal for families.